JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_configuration_file.md

     - `optional="true"` - the plugin will be loaded.
     - `optional="false"` - the plugin will not be loaded.
 - `config-file` _(optional)_<br/>
-  Relative path to an [additional configuration file](#additional-plugin-configuration-files), loaded only if the dependency plugin is installed in the current IDE.<br/>
+  Relative path to an [additional configuration file](#additional-plugin-configuration-files), loaded only if the dependency plugin is installed in the current IDE.
-  Example: `subdir/dependency.xml`

 Examples
 :